Simplify cloud security with Red Hat and Microsoft

 Red Hat Enterprise Linux includes many optimizations to ensure reliable, security-focused performance on Microsoft Azure.
 It provides a consistent operating foundation for hybrid and multicloud environments, so you can run applications where it makes the most sense.

-Learn about the value of Red Hat Enterprise Linux in the cloud >>
+Learn more about the value of Red Hat Enterprise Linux.

-Red Hat Insights includes services that help you protect hybrid cloud environments.
+Red Hat Lightspeed includes services that help you protect hybrid cloud environments.
 The vulnerability service lets you scan your systems for common vulnerabilities and exposures (CVEs), collect scan information, and access remediation guidance using a single interface.
 And the malware service helps you identify on-site and cloud-based systems that contain active malware signatures quickly to prevent long-term exposure.

 Within Microsoft Azure, you can turn on security management and threat protection for Red Hat Enterprise Linux as a default.
 These settings deliver built-in behavioral analytics and use machine learning to identify attacks and zero-day exploits.
 Additionally, Microsoft Azure monitors Red Hat virtual machine-related networks and cloud services for known attack patterns and post-breach activity.

-Ensure compliance with built-in scanning and remediation for Azure and Red Hat Enterprise Linux
+Ensure compliance with built-in scanning and remediation

 Both Red Hat Enterprise Linux and Microsoft Azure are certified to key government and industry standards, allowing you to use them confidently in highly regulated environments.
-For example, Microsoft Azure carries more than 100 compliance certifications
+For example, Microsoft Azure carries more than 100 compliance certifications.

 Key built-in policy baselines include:

-• Enhanced Operating System Protection Profile (Common Criteria).
+- Enhanced Operating System Protection Profile (Common Criteria).

-• Australian Cyber Security Centre (ACSC) Essential Eight.
+- Australian Cyber Security Centre (ACSC) Essential Eight.

-• Center for Internet Security (CIS) Benchmark.
+- Center for Internet Security (CIS) Benchmark.

-• Defense Information Systems Agency Secure Technical Implementation Guidelines (DISA STIG).
+- Defense Information Systems Agency Secure Technical Implementation Guidelines (DISA STIG).

-Finally, Microsoft Azure Policy allows you to create, assign, and manage policy definitions for control and governance.
+Microsoft Azure Policy allows you to create, assign, and manage policy definitions for control and governance.
 It scans your cloud resources and enforces policy-based rules and actions to ensure compliance with corporate standards and service-level agreements (SLAs).

-72% of organizations have a hybrid cloud strategy in place today.1 While this approach lets you choose the right infrastructure for each workload, it also creates complexity and increases your risk of inconsistencies that can lead to security and compliance issues.
+70% of organizations have a hybrid cloud strategy in place today.1 While this approach lets you choose the right infrastructure for each workload, it also creates complexity and increases your risk of inconsistencies that can lead to security and compliance issues.

 Verify system integrity across environments with remote attestation

-Ensuring system integrity is essential in large-scale, highly distributed environments.
+System integrity is essential in large-scale, highly distributed environments.
 Untrusted and compromised systems can leave your organization vulnerable to attack by malicious actors.

 Red Hat Enterprise Linux includes remote attestation capabilities for verifying the state of systems at boot and continuously monitoring the integrity of remote systems.
 Based on the Keylime open source project, remote attestation uses embedded Trusted Platform Module (TPM) hardware and the Linux kernel Integrity Measurement Architecture (IMA) to monitor systems at scale.
 You can also send encrypted files to the monitored systems, and specify automated actions that are performed whenever a monitored system fails the integrity test.